The Vaquita and the Harbour Porpoise: Two Cetacean Relatives

 Totoabas are highly valued in China for their swim bladders and earn fisherman a lot of money.
 A single swim bladder can sell for thousands of dollars, which makes it a very tempting catch.
 The swim bladder is considered to be both a delicacy and a health food.
 The illegal fishery for totoabas is the primary cause of the current decline in the vaquita population.
 Both the fish and the porpoise are in serious trouble.

-The good news is that the Mexican navy is currently taken a more active role in fighting illegal fishing and the Sea Shepherd Conservation Society is removing nets that they find.
-The bad news is that the poachers are trying to find ways to outwit the protectors.
+The Mexican navy is currently taken a more active role in fighting illegal fishing and the Sea Shepherd Conservation Society is removing nets that they find.
+Unfortunately, the poachers are trying to find ways to outwit the protectors.

 Barbara Taylor is a conservation biologist with NOAA (National Oceanic and Atmospheric Administration).
 She was involved in the hunt for the baiji in 2006.
 She notes that the baiji had an additional problem to fight compared to the vaquita.
 The baiji's former habitat is very polluted.
 The vaquita's is comparatively pristine.
 This may give the porpoise an advantage in its fight to survive.
 Taylor offers the following warning, however.

 If we can’t save vaquitas here, where there’s only one threat, what can we save?— Barbara Taylor, NOAA